321APUD/sudoku-solver/README.md

 # sudoku-solver
-c++ console application that solves sudokus.
+C++ console application that solves sudokus.
 It reads puzzles from file and have an option to write the answears to a file.

 # How to use